dhdhagar/migrate/README.md

 ![banner](figs/banner.png)

 ## Overview
-**MiGrAte** is a test-time adaptation framework that iteratively searches for optimal solutions in challenging domains.
+**MiGrATe** is a test-time adaptation framework that iteratively searches for optimal solutions in challenging domains.
 Given a search problem, MiGrATe iteratively searches for optimal solutions by sampling candidates and updating its policy model $\pi_\theta^t$ using mixed-policy GRPO.
     In each iteration, we combine online samples ($\bullet$) from the current policy distribution,
     % are generated and a
     top-performing past solutions ($\star$) as greedy references,